 FirstMaid: Coronavirus update on April 12th, 2021

 We hope that you and your loved ones are safe and well during these difficult times.
 We wanted to inform you that we are staying open for business and have put in place necessary amendments and advice to enable the safe provision of services throughout this difficult period.
 All cleaners on the FirstMaid platform have been specifically advised on how to be Covid-19 prepared.
 This advice provides guidance on how to communicate with customers safely, the importance of adhering to social distancing and the benefits of wearing PPE.
-Most of the Cleaners registered with us are now back and available for work, since they can’t work from home.
+Most of the Cleaners registered with us are still available for work, since they can’t work from home.

 Contactless cleaning protocol: to protect customers and cleaners